-Due to COVID-19 concerns, there have been changes to Fort Drum ID Card / DEERS policy.
+Due to COVID-19 concerns, there have been changes to Fort Drum DEERS / ID Card policy.
+Please visit https://www.cac.mil/ for DoD Response to COVID-19 DoD ID Cards and Benefits.

 In accordance with DoD guidance:

-Those policies remain in effect, but customers can call the DEERS / ID Center at (315) 772-5149 to make appointments to replace cards that are expired or are within 30 days of expiration.
+Customers can call the DEERS / ID Center at (315) 772-5149 to make appointments to replace cards that are expired or are within 90 days of expiration.

 The Fort Drum DEERS / RAPIDS Customer Service Team provides world-class support to the 150,000 eligible beneficiaries throughout our region of support, which includes New York state and the Fort Drum community, Vermont, New Hampshire, eastern Canada and the northern regions of Pennsylvania.